-Four Point Puzzles is a Canadian jigsaw puzzle brand with a focus on contemporary art and design.
+Four Point Puzzles was a Canadian jigsaw puzzle publisher with a focus on contemporary art and design.

 Tropics is a vintage Paint by Numbers painting featuring a tropical landscape with palm trees along a rocky beach.

 This mountainous landscape with a rich green foothills and a waterfall is our Mountains puzzle from our vintage Paint by Numbers collection.

 Ocean is a vintage Paint by Numbers seascape with rich blue waves crashing on a rocky coastline.

 Our Desert puzzle is of an iconic Paint by Numbers painting featuring a desert landscape with dramatic red rocks and a lone traveller.

 Fade by Sara Andreasson is part of a series of work that focuses on form, and the application of bold colour applied with a gradient pattern.

 Several Found Things (Numbers, Letters, Shapes) by Micah Lexier consists entirely of found objects culled from his archive of teaching tools, games, puzzles, tests, building blocks, stationery, stencils, magic tricks and any number of utilitarian objects